omegaml/omegaml/docs/source/guide/advanced/streams/streams.rst

       streaming.apply(consumer)

-4. any python application can be any consumer or producer as long as it is connected to an omega|ml server
+4. any python application can be any consumer or producer as long as it is connected to an omega-ml server

 .. note::

-    Future releases will include a streaming worker built into the omega|ml native runtime.
+    Future releases will include a streaming worker built into the omega-ml native runtime.
 The syntax will be something like this:

     .. code::